MarcinKilarski/Website-Audit/seo.md

 Apple Maps provide directions and information to iOS users about local businesses.
 Most of the time this information is pulled from Yelp listings.
 However, Apple has created a tool allowing you to submit your company’s details directly to them, significantly improving the accuracy of this information.
 Additionally, you will be able to connect your social media accounts to your Apple listing.

 Placing your business on Apple Maps could deliver additional customers to your doorstep.
 Therefore, it is important for your company to ensure Apple has accurate information.

-### 6.8.
-Local Citations

-Overview

-Local citations are mentions of your business name, address, phone number and website on third-party sites.
-It is important for your company to display correct details in these citations, as searchers often use them to find businesses similar to yours.
-Incorrect company information could diminish user experience by directing them to an old location or prompting them to call a dead number.

-Furthermore, Google views correct details in local citations as a reason to trust your website.
-Therefore, if your basic business information (name, address and phone number) matches the details provided on your Google My Business page, Google will have more confidence in your site and boost your ranking.

 ### 6.9.
 Reviews